A Moon for the Misbegotten

 Rebecca is a multi-Olivier Award-winning director, who has directed in the UK and internationally.
 She is Associate Director at the Almeida Theatre and was previously on the Almeida’s Resident Director scheme supported by the Eranda Rothschild Foundation.

-For the Almeida: Romeo and Juliet; A Streetcar Named Desire (also West End, Olivier Award for Best Revival, Olivier Award nomination for Best Director); Nine Lessons and Carols: stories for a long winter; The Duchess of Malfi; Three Sisters; Summer and Smoke (also West End; Olivier Award for Best Revival, Olivier Award nomination for Best Director).
+For the Almeida: Cat on a Hot Tin Roof; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York, Olivier Award Winner for Best Revival and Olivier Award nomination for Best Director); Nine Lessons and Carols: stories for a long winter; The Duchess of Malfi; Three Sisters; Summer and Smoke (also West End, Olivier Award for Best Revival and Olivier Award nomination for Best Director).

-Theatre includes: Cabaret (West End/ Broadway, seven Olivier Awards, including Best Director and Best Musical Revival, nine Tony Award nominations including Best Revival of a Musical and Critics’ Circle Award for Best Director); Julie (Internationaal Theater Amsterdam); The House of Bernarda Alba (National Theatre); Sanctuary City (New York Theatre Workshop; Drama Desk Award for Outstanding Director of a Play).
+Theatre includes: Cabaret at the Kit Kat Club (West End/ Broadway, seven Olivier Awards including Best Director and Best Musical Revival, nine Tony Award nominations including Best Revival of a Musical and Critics’ Circle Award for Best Director); Julie (ITA); The House of Bernarda Alba (National Theatre); Sanctuary City (New York Theatre Workshop, Drama Desk Award for Outstanding Director of a Play); Julie (Northern Stage).

 Tom Scutt